 Because drywall isn’t very sturdy, you must be careful hanging pictures and art from a spot that doesn’t have a stud.
 Here are some options for hanging pictures without a stud:

-Anchor: Drywall anchors look like hollow plastic screws and they can be a great ally.
+Screw-In Drywall Anchors: Drywall anchors look like hollow plastic screws and they can be a great ally.
 These objects have a hook at the tip that lodges into the drywall.
 It’s like a one-way valve.
 The anchor slides into the wall, then the hook deploys and it can’t be pulled back out.

 You would insert this tool between the pre-drill and the screw phases of a normal hanging procedure.
 It ensures that your art will remain on your wall.
 This is especially important if you’re hanging a coat rack or other heavy object.